Wage & Hour Lawsuit Settlement

 Rite Aid – $21 Million

 Rite Aid improperly classified as exempt from overtime pay a group of assistant store managers and co-managers, claimed an FLSA collective action that settled in June 2012 for $20.9 million.
-The settlement, in which Rite Aid admitted to no wrongdoing, resulted in about $2,000 apiece for nationwide class members.
+Under the settlement’s terms, in which Rite Aid admitted to no wrongdoing, nationwide class members were entitled to about $2,000 apiece.
 The plaintiffs claimed that they were managers in name only, and therefore wrongly denied overtime pay under the FLSA.

 24 Hour Fitness – $17.5 Million